Betterez/btrz-simple-dao/README.md

 It is a mock for testing simple-dao that supports all the simple-dao operations.
 Currently, for find and findAggregate `toCursor()` is not available.
 ### how to use
-You can pass a source object explicitying the expected result for each operation.
+You can pass a source object specifying the expected result for each operation.

     const mockSimpleDao = require("btrz-simple-dao").mockSimpleDao;`